gluax-lang/gluax-lang.github.io/src/content/docs/language/use.md

 - `use` statements must appear at the top level of a file, after all `import` statements but before other items.
 - The path must refer to a valid, public definition in the imported module.
-- Using `as` allows you to avoid naming conflicts or shorten long names.